jianzou75/CASCAM/README.md

 * Explore the similarity between the tumor samples and the cancer model in the pathway topology level.
 * Use the above mentioned tools through an R Shiny app interactively.

-The complete package documentation and instruction can be found [here](https://jianzou75.github.io/cascam/).

 ### Installation